raesian/SeattleLungProject/LabMembers.markdown

         'i33': {
             name: 'Tiff (Wai Tung) Chan',
             title: 'Junior - Biology',
-            bio: 'Tiff is a rising junior studying MCD Biology.
+            bio: 'Tiff is a junior studying MCD Biology.
 She joined the lab in September 2024 as a research intern.
 She assists with blood and tissue processing alongside with general lab items and helps the lab manager and technician for experiments.'
         },
         'i34': {
             name: 'Pat Junwaowam',
             title: 'Junior - Bioengineering',
-            bio: 'Pat is going into his junior year studying Bioengineering.
+            bio: 'Pat is a junior studying Bioengineering.
 He is planning to attend medical school after finishing his undergrad at University of Washington.
 In his free time, Pat enjoys playing soccer, hanging out with friends, and finding new food spots.'
         },
         'i35': {
             name: 'Mia Kamiya',